Top 10 Places to Visit in Vietnam

 What to do: For an overview of the islands, take a scenic seaplane flight where the islands really do look like the emerald body of a “Descending Dragon”.
 Hop aboard a cruise ship for close up views of the islands.
 Itineraries will typically include opportunities to kayak, swim, and go ashore to visit caves, pearl farms, and floating villages.

 Recommendations: Skip the road trip and take a 45-minute flight from Hanoi instead aboard a 12-seater Cessna with bonus views over the Red River Delta.
 While there are nearly 300 boats to choose from, the 3-star L’Azalée Cruises gets good reviews for its intimate, friendly set-up, while the 4-star Emeraude Cruises offers a stylish, vintage vibe.
-The Ultimate Northern Vietnam Experience from Victoria Voyages combines an overnight Halong Bay cruise with tours of Sapa and Hanoi.

 - Tam Coc